 David S. Gendelman, M.D. is a board certified member of the American Board of Ophthalmology.
 He is also a member of the American Society of Cataract and Refractive Surgeons and the Massachusetts Medical Society.
-Dr. David Gendelman has successfully performed thousands of surgeries including cataract surgery, retinal detachment surgery, in addition to lasers for diabetic retinopathy and glaucoma, as well as intravitral injections for macular degeneration, retinal vein occlusions, and diabetic retinopathy.
+Dr. David Gendelman has successfully performed thousands of surgeries including cataract surgery, retinal detachment surgery, in addition to lasers for diabetic retinopathy and glaucoma, as well as intravitreal injections for macular degeneration, retinal vein occlusions, and diabetic retinopathy.

 Dr. David Gendelman attended Amherst College where he was a triple major in neuroscience, art and psychology.
 At Amherst he received the Woodruff Simpson fellowship for academic excellence.
 He was on the Dean’s List throughout his time at Amherst.
 While at Amherst he engaged in medical research and published numerous articles.
-He then attended Yale Medical School where he received numerous awards, including the Feris prize and the Sandoz price, both for excellence in medical research.
+He then attended Yale Medical School where he received numerous awards, including the Feris prize and the Sandoz prize, both for excellence in medical research.
 While at Yale he also received the Leopold Schep scholarship for academic excellence as well as the Hattie Strong scholarship for academic excellence.

 He then went on to complete an internal medicine and surgical internship at Newton-Wellesley Hospital.
 This was followed by a residency at the Masschusetts Eye & Ear Infirmary/Harvard Medical School.
 He then went on to do a fellowship in retina and vitreous surgery at the Massachusetts Eye & Ear Infirmary, developing particular skills in the areas of diabetic retinopathy and macular degeneration.
 Afterwards he served on the faculty of the retina department at the Massachusetts Eye & Ear Infirmary, teaching residents and fellows.
 He has been a participant of Eye Care America project since its inception.

-Dr. David Gendelman has currently been in his private practice for twenty-five years, while maintaining his affiliation with Massachusetts Eye & Ear Infirmary.
+Dr. David Gendelman has currently been in his private practice for thirty years, while maintaining his affiliation with Massachusetts Eye & Ear Infirmary.
 He has served as principle investigator for numerous pharmacological research studies in the areas of glaucoma and dry eye.
 He has participated in numerous vision screenings for the Lion’s Club and is an active participant in the Boy Scouts.

 Dr. David Gendelman’s personal interests include painting and exhibiting oil portraits and landscapes.
 He is also active in rock climbing and backpacking, and has hiked many of our national parks.
 He enjoys spending time with his wife, Dr. Deborah Zuckerman, a pediatric ophthalmologist at Burlington Eye Associates, as well as his two sons and daughter.